teociaps/azdo-workitem-decomposer/CONTRIBUTING.md

-# Contributing to Azure DevOps Work Item Decompose
+# Contributing to Azure DevOps Work Item Decomposer

-Thank you for considering contributing to the Azure DevOps Work Item Decompose extension!
+Thank you for considering contributing to the Azure DevOps Work Item Decomposer extension!
 This document provides guidelines for contributing to the project.

 ## Table of Contents